Pelican Waters

 Despite maintaining a low unemployment rate of 3.2%, Pelican Waters has experienced recent job losses, resulting in a below average employment performance ranking when compared nationally

-As of September 2025, there are 3,319 residents employed while the unemployment rate is 0.9% lower than Rest of Qld's rate of 4.1%.
-Workforce participation in Pelican Waters lags at 47.8%, compared to Rest of Qld's 59.1%.
-Leading employment industries include health care & social assistance, retail trade, and construction.
-Retail trade is particularly strong with an employment share 1.2 times the regional level, while agriculture, forestry & fishing shows lower representation at 0.4% versus the regional average of 4.5%.
+A moderate 23.7% of residents work from home.
+Key employment industries include health care & social assistance, retail trade, and construction.
+Retail trade is particularly strong with an employment share of 1.2 times the regional level, while agriculture, forestry & fishing has lower representation at 0.4%.
+The area offers limited local employment opportunities.

 Frequently Asked Questions - Employment